-Q: Together the brick and mortar campus and OC Online seek ways to creatively support students through their middle school and high school education.
-Can you share an example where you, as a dean on the main campus, have been able to help offer a solution to one (or some) of your students through the assistance of OC Online?
+Q: Together the physical campus and Oaks Christian Online seek ways to creatively support students through their middle school and high school education.
+Can you share an example where you, as a Dean on the main campus, have been able to help offer a solution to one (or some) of your students through the assistance of Oaks Christian Online?

 There have been too many to name!

 Two particular cases come to mind.
 The first is a student that needed to take time away from Southern California for a professional pursuit.
 It was so nice to be able to confidently provide aligned courses that allowed the student to continue their academic pursuits with the goal of returning to the physical campus after the semester away.

 The second was a student that had to hit pause for a medical reason.
 Using summer terms and flexible start dates, we were able to map out a plan for the student to still graduate with their class.

 What are some of the reasons you think students may benefit from taking online courses through Oaks Christian Online?